yt-dlp/yt-dlp/README.md

                                      The title template for SponsorBlock
                                      chapters created by --sponsorblock-mark.
-                                     The same syntax as the output template is used, but only available fields are
-                                     start_time, end_time, category, categories,
+                                     The same syntax as the output template is used, but the only available fields are start_time, end_time, category, categories,
                                      name, category_names.
 Defaults to
                                      "[SponsorBlock]: %(category_names)l"